Open-Transactions/protocol-docs/spec/SectionFormat.md

 Other-Key: Value

 payload plain-text
-which can have multpile lines
+which can have multiple lines
 -----END $TYPE-----
 ```